-Section 7.1 There are several ways you can pay your plan premium
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

-There are five ways you can pay your plan premium.
-Contact Customer Service at the phone number on the back of this booklet to discuss your payment choices and the procedure for changing that choice.
+If you pay a Part D late enrollment penalty, there are five ways you can pay the penalty.
+Contact Customer Service at the phone numbers on the back of this booklet to discuss your payment choices and the procedure for changing that choice.

-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.